 Right-wing and centre-left blocs won a roughly equal share of seats in Israel's Knesset (parliament) in the vote a week ago.
-Talks to hammer out a ruling coalition are under way.'New territory'
+Talks to hammer out a ruling coalition are under way.

 Following the no-show by Israeli representatives at Tuesday's meeting of the UN human rights council in Geneva, the meeting was suspended and a response is being decided.